 These measures are relatively inexpensive to install and are worth tackling first.
 Some of them may be installed as DIY projects.
-DIY is not always straightforward, and sometimes there are health and safety risks, so take advice before carrying out DIY improvements.
+DIY is not always straightforward, and sometimes there are health and safety risks, so take advice from an energy advisor before carrying out DIY improvements.